miseeger/NPocoMigrations/README.md

 This simple migrations system is based on a main configuration file which holds the current database version (as "type" of System.Version), the connection string name to the database and the path to the migration tasks (scripted in SQL).
+The `migrationsconfig.json` is always to be placed in the migration's base directory, as defined when instantiating the NPocoMigrator (see above).

 ```javascript
 {